nigth/DevOps_online_Kyiv_2020Q3Q4/m4/task4.1/readme.md

 |PC1|192.168.0.2|255.255.255.0|
 |PC2|192.168.0.3|255.255.255.0|
 |PC3|192.168.0.4|255.255.255.0|
-4. Checked the network using Simple PDU from PC1 to PC2.
+4. Checked the network using Simple PDU from PC1 to PC2 - it works.
 5. Simulated ICMP from PC1 to PC2, capture and play.
 ![ScrShot 02](https://github.com/nigth/DevOps_online_Kyiv_2020Q3Q4/blob/master/m4/task4.1/shots/02.png "ScrShot 02")
 6. Watched the ICMP packets in a Simulation Panel.